Second book in The Ever Spirits series.

 The vendor held out his palm without dragging his gaze from me.
 “Five golds.”

 “Five…?”
 The warrior muttered but dug his hand into his pouch.
-Coins clinked into the vendor’s hands.
+Coins clinked into the vendor’s palm.

-The warrior swept past me—and stopped right at my back, his head bent so close to me I went still as a rat.
-His words came right near my shoulder.
+The warrior swept past—and stopped at my back, his head bent so close to my shoulder that I went as still as a rat before a hawk.
 “That dagger is meant for a queen, girl.
-But don’t take its gift as a blessing.
-You could end up queen of a shit world.”
+Make sure you don’t end up ruling a shit world.”

-But the warrior was sinking into the mass of Deminians at my back, his cape sweeping around his body and taking him into thin air—into nothing.
+I swiveled toward him, but the warrior was already sinking into the mass of Deminians at my back, his cape sweeping around his body and… taking him into thin air.

 No. I shook my head.
-It couldn’t be.
-It had been a trick of broad daylight, the sunrays in my eyes.
+It was a trick of the daylight, the sun in my eyes.

-The vendor’s smile was strained, his hands once again empty of coin and folded politely over his slight belly, just above the leather belt over his brown tunic.
+The vendor’s smile was strained, his hands empty of coin and folded politely over his slight belly, just above the brown belt over his tunic.

-Where had he ensconced the five golds?
+Where had he ensconced the five golds so fast?
 Did Deminians wield ancient magic that hid coins in a fold of air?

-Or could they weave an enchantment that allowed a colossal warrior to vanish in a crowd of passersby all a head shorter than him?
+Or could they weave an enchantment that allowed a colossal warrior to spiral into nothing in a crowd of passersby?

-“There are few objects of magic left in our kingdom—” the vendor read my thoughts again “—but they are there, if one knows in which shadowed nooks to find them.”
+“There still exist objects of magic in our kingdoms,” the vendor murmured as if he’d read my thoughts.
+“Though they are few and far between, they are there, if one knows in which shadowed nooks to find them.”

 “Like your shadowed nook?”
-I hoisted my copper brows at him, insolent even though my heart beat in my throat.
+Attempting insolence, I cocked my copper brows at him even though my heart beat in my throat.
 That warrior couldn’t have simply vanished.

-I twisted again, my eyes scanning the crowd and darting from face to face, but no broad shoulders rose above that swarm.
+I twisted around again, scanning the crowd from face to face, but no broad shoulders rose above the swarm.
+I swung back.

 “See you any shadows here?”
-The vendor gestured to his stand.
+The vendor gestured at his stand.